lucky-leucrota/cj9-lucky-leucrota/README.md

 And rename `dev-requirements.txt` to `requirements.txt`

 ### With Vercel

+> Vercel can't do WebSockets so you can't use this with Vercel.
+> but if your gonna do it anyway here are some instructions.

 Fork and clone this.
 Edit the `src/static/js/script.js` file and uncomment line `47` and comment out line `45` and rename `dev-requirements.txt` to `requirements.txt`